next-multilingual/next-multilingual/README.md

 ### Configure all your pages to use SEO friendly markup

-`next-multilingual/head` provides a `<MulHead>` component which automatically creates a canonical link and alternate links in the header.
+`next-multilingual/head` provides a `<Head>` component which automatically creates a canonical link and alternate links in the header.
 This is something that is not provided out of the box by Next.js.

 #### Add a `NEXT_PUBLIC_ORIGIN` environment variable